-Meeting the Needs of Generation 9/11: Strengthening Religious Literacy
+Meeting the Needs of Muslim Youth: Strengthening Religious Literacy

 What basic knowledge and literacy gaps about Islam are important to fill for American Muslim youth and what resources already exist?